Science of Identity Foundation

 The Science of Identity Foundation (SIF) is a new religious movement started in the 1970s.
 It was founded by Chris Butler after he broke from the International Society for Krishna Consciousness.
-It is based in the US state of Hawaii.
+It is based in the U.S. state of Hawaii.

-Its theology professes to combine yoga with aspects of Gaudiya Vaishnavism.
-The followers must observe behavioral guidelines, such as vegetarianism and refraining from alcohol.
-Butler's teachings include Islamophobia and condemnation of homosexuality.
-A secretive group, it has come under a great deal of media focus due to the politician Tulsi Gabbard's ties to the group.
+SIF's theology professes to combine yoga with aspects of Gaudiya Vaishnavism.
+As directed by Butler, the followers must observe behavioral guidelines, such as vegetarianism and refraining from alcohol.
+Butler's teachings also include Islamophobia and condemnation of homosexuality.
+Since 2019, the secretive group has come under a great deal of media focus due to the politician Tulsi Gabbard's ties to the group.

 History

-Chris Butler, son of a communist anti-war activist, had entered the 1960s counterculture while enrolled at the University of Hawaiʻi.
-Soon, he joined the burgeoning Hare Krishna movement as a guru, with the name Sai Young, and soon acquired disciples.
+Chris Butler, son of an anti-war activist, became involved with the 1960s counterculture while enrolled at the University of Hawaiʻi.
+Soon, he joined the burgeoning Hare Krishna movement as a guru, with the name Sai Young, and gained some disciples.
 Butler joined the International Society for Krishna Consciousness (ISKCON) and received the name Siddhaswarupananda Paramahamsa.
 Within a few years, Butler began to deviate from ISKCON's ways, choosing to marry and allowing his disciples to keep their heads unshaved, leading ISKCON founder A. C. Bhaktivedanta Swami Prabhupada to publicly denounce him.
 After the death of Prabhupada in 1977, Butler broke away from ISKCON and founded SIF, then known as the Hari Nama (lit.
 Holy Name) Society.
 Simultaneously, he began to deemphasize ISKCON's rigid adherence to Vaishnava texts and promoted a range of eclectic views.

-In 1976, Butler's disciples launched a new political party, the Independents for Godly Government, presenting themselves as a "multifaith coalition of conservative-minded reformers", and ran candidates for the House of Representatives and mayoral elections; the candidates did not disclose their links with Butler and explicitly claimed to have no affiliation with any religious organization including the Hare Krishna faith.
+In 1976, Butler's disciples launched a new political party, the Independents for Godly Government, presenting themselves as a "multifaith coalition of conservative-minded reformers", and ran candidates for Hawaiʻi's House of Representatives and mayoral elections; the candidates did not disclose their links with Butler and explicitly claimed to have no affiliation with any religious organization including the Hare Krishna faith.
 The party was funded by a variety of businesses, including two local newspapers and a health-food store chain, run by the disciples themselves.

 In the 1980s, he ran a late-night television show called Chris Butler Speaks on Channel 13.
 Since the 1990s, Butler has kept a low profile, rarely speaking in public; in 2017, The New Yorker reported that Butler presents himself less as a Hare Krishna dissident and more as a member of a worldwide Vaishnava movement.
-Butler's wife Wai Lana has received acclaim for popularizing yoga through the Wai Lana Yoga show; in 2016, she was conferred with the Padma Shri award by the Government of India.
+Butler's wife Wai Lana has received acclaim for popularizing yoga through the Wai Lana Yoga show.
+Together with Butler, she also did much to popularize yoga in the People's Republic of China.
+In 2016, she was conferred with the Padma Shri award by the Government of India.